 Jeff was raised in Anchorage since the age of five and returned after completing college.
 He played hockey competitively growing up and continues to play recreationally.

-Jeff has worked completely in outpatient orthopedics in several local clinics before opening Alaska Physical Therapy Specialists in June 2004.
+Jeff has worked completely in outpatient orthopedics in several local clinics before opening Alaska Physical Therapy Specialists, LLC in June 2004.

 Jeff is a resident and fellowship trained orthopedic manual physical therapist through the Ola Grimsby Institute and enjoys treating all spinal, extremity and craniomandibular pain.
 Jeff has had direct education with Mariano Rocabado, PT one of the first PT’s to focus treatment in the craniomandibular and craniocervical region.
 He is currently in advanced studies with the international CRAFTA program, Craniofacial Therapy Academy.